 Here, we examine seven main creator archetypes, breaking down who they are, what makes them unique, and the best content ideas and channels for each.
 Use these as a tool to identify your own personality type and start your journey to becoming a financially independent creator.

 💡 For brands: These archetypes can help you narrow down the best types of creators to approach for partnerships.
 We’ve already shared why influencer marketing can be a successful tool for your business.
 But finding the right creator to rep your brand will result in more authentic campaigns.

 Put simply, digital creators create online content and share it across social platforms like YouTube and TikTok or owned websites to reach a target audience.
 Content comes in multiple formats like video, images, and written content and the subject matter is even more broad.

 The past few years have made it more possible for independent digital creators to monetize the audiences they have built around their content.
 Many do so with brand partnerships, gated/paid content (through platforms like Patreon), ads, and merch.
 This has created the opportunity for more folks—not just top-tier influencers—to pursue a viable paying career as a creator.

-Monetize your personal brand and try Shopify free for 3 days
+Monetize your personal brand and try Shopify free

 Creator, content creator, digital creator, or influencer—what’s the difference?